How BlaBlaCar Works: Revenue Model Explained

 Machine Learning and Data Analytics: Driving Continuous Improvement

-• Recommendation Engine: apps can also leverages machine learning to recommend personalized carpool options to users based on their past rides, preferences, and historical user-trip data patterns.
+• Recommendation Engine: apps can also leverage machine learning to recommend personalized carpool options to users based on their past rides, preferences, and historical user-trip data patterns.

 • Dynamic Pricing (optional): Advanced algorithms can dynamically adjust Pricing based on demand, location, time of day, and historical data, ensuring fairness and balancing supply and demand.